 - Accident Management.
 These programs help get the driver out of the repair process and back on the road quickly, while providing physical damage expertise that most fleets do not have to negotiate repair estimates directly with the shop.
 One phone call from the driver sets in motion the entire process, from towing to replacement rentals to managing the repair process.
 Finally, such programs usually include subrogation recovery efforts, which can return many thousands more to the company from third parties.

-Too often, the physical damage repair process is handled using a “get three estimates” program, usually a recipe for higher cost.
+Too often, the physical damage repair process is handled using a “get three estimates” program, usually a recipe for a higher cost.
 Unless the risk manager (or fleet manager, if that is where responsibility lies) has the experience and training to find padding in a collision repair estimate, outsourcing is a key element in a cost savings program.

-Maintenance/Repair Second-Largest Expense
+Maintenance/Repair: Second-Largest Expense

-Maintenance and repair expense is the second largest variable expense (fuel, again, is the largest).
+Maintenance and repair expense is the second-largest variable expense (fuel, again, is the largest).
 However, it responds well to a concerted effort to find savings.
 There are three categories within this expense and methods to approach each one.

 - Preventive Maintenance.
 Basic preventive activity such as oil changes, cooling system service, filters, and inspection.